phoebeelimdink/govdink/_page-components/4b-resources-setup.md

 permalink: /page-components/resources/setup/
 third_nav_title: Resource Room
 ---
 If you have provided us with a sitemap, the setup of the resource room and its categories would have been completed for you.
-However, if you would like to create new categories or edit existing ones, then you should refer to the following instructions.
+However, if you would like to create new categories or edit/rename existing ones, then you should refer to the following instructions.

 To create a resource room, first create a folder (without a preceding underscore in the folder name) that will contain the whole of your resource room.
 Within that folder, create the file `index.html`, and add the following content: